Paupers Funerals Death in Hospital – how are they dealt with?

 c) relatives are unwilling to take responsibility for the funeral arrangements.

-It makes no difference to the process initially whether the deceased had assets sufficient to pay for the funeral: if the family won’t take responsibility, the hospital must do so.
+It makes no difference to the process initially whether the deceased had assets enough to pay for the funeral: if the family won’t take responsibility, the hospital must do so.
 They will recover any costs from the estate of the deceased if possible and they will add an administration fee too.

 In most cases the estate of the deceased will be referred to the Treasury Solicitor to be dealt with.